 - the upper vagina is horizontal and rests upon the levator plate

 - the anatomy of the levator ani muscles

 - the role of the muscles, innervation and of the ligaments

-Pelvic floor prolapse and/or urinary incontinence is a frequent pathology occurring in over 10% of women older than 80 years.
+Pelvic floor prolapse and/or urinary incontinence is frequent in over 10% of older women

 In all other women

 - For Stress urinary incontinence without a cystocoele (bladder descent) is a TOT (transobturator tape) the method of choice with excellent results in over 90%.
 If this fails (10%) a laparoscopic Burch should b considered (A TVT as first intervention has only historical significance.
 It was a major step forward 10 years ago, but TOT has the same results and less complications.)

 - For an isolated (large) cystocoele with or without stress incontinence An anterior mesh repair is preferred for a pure mid-line defect, For the more frequent a lateral defect without major descent of the uterus are a vaginal mesh repair or a promontofixation with subtotal hysterectomy or a vaginal hysterectomy (with 30% recurrences) the methods of choice.
 A paravaginal repair with a laparoscopic Burch is rather historical

 - For an isolated rectocoele with or without enterocoele.
 For a low defect only we prefer a vaginal colporaphia posterior and perineal body repair.
 For larger defect we prefer to start with a laparoscopy and to decide during laparoscopy whether to perform a high McCall procedure with a levator plasty or or a promontofixation

 Combined defects with uterine prolapse and cystocoele and rectocoele require choices which unfortuantely vary with the skills of the surgeon rather than with the quality of results.